What we do

-This initiative started in May 2016 when Christina took her daughter Arabelle to her GP to check what she thought was just a nappy rash.
-The GP rushed Christina and Arabelle to the CAA ward of Christchurch Hospital with suspected meningitis.
-Even though the staff are truly amazing, it was very a stressful, emotional and difficult day.
-While in the unit, Arabelle was given an age appropriate ‘goodie’ bag full of things to entertain her.
-It gave Christina the idea to put a pack together for the Mum or Carer in an effort to encourage and improve their day too.
-Christina self funded the first packs, unsure of what the reaction would be, but was thrilled to hear the feedback from the Christchurch Children's Acute Assessment (CAA) Unit.
+In 2016, mother-of-two Christina Buckland took her toddler Arabelle to the GP to check what she thought was just a nappy rash.
+The GP rushed the pair to Christchurch Hospital’s Children’s Acute Assessment Unit for further testing for possible meningitis.
+Thankfully it wasn’t meningitis, but it was very a stressful, emotional and difficult day.
+While in hospital, Arabelle was given an age appropriate ‘goodie’ bag full of things to entertain her.
+It gave Christina the idea to put a package together for the mum or carer in an effort to encourage them and improve their day too.
+A few weeks later Christina personally made 10 gift bags and delivered them to the ward for the nurses to distribute.

 Her friend Joy Reid (also familiar with the perils of having a child in hospital) thought it was a great idea and the pair began asking local businesses for support.
 Together they grew the initiative into a charity which regularly provided hundreds of gift bags each month for mums and carers in Christchurch’s Children’s Acute Assessment Unit and the Neonatal Intensive Care Unit.
 The focus on neonatal units came about because Joy Reid’s son and daughter spent their first days in the Neonatal Intensive Care Unit (NICU).